Olaminiyi/Migration_to_the_Cloud_with_Containerisation/README.md

 - i got this error during build
 ### Error response from daemon: failed to parse Dockerfile: Syntax error - can't find = in "RUN".
 Must be of the form: name=value
-- it was a result of the trailing \ at end of the last environmental
+- it was a result of the trailing \ at end of the last environmental.

 - to pull the image from the Registry, I encountered this error